Contents

 eos_res(model::EoSModel, V, T, z=SA[1.0])

-Returns the residual Helmholtz free energy.
+Returns the residual Helmholtz energy.

 Inputs: